vestrel00/Triangle-Game/README.md

     * If 1 or more triangles are formed by drawing the line, then the server flags the player to draw another line.
+    * If the line drawn is an invalid line then the player automatically loses.

+        * An invalid line is a line that is already drawn, overlaps another line, or does not represent a line in the matrix (IndexError or wrong format).

 **Note:** each student need only to implement the AI to determine the line to draw.
 For more specifics (like what object the client sends to